Andrew Yang: Early life and education

-Andrew Yang was born on January 13, 1975, in Schenectady, New York.
-His parents emigrated from Taiwan to the U.S. in the 1960s and met in graduate school at the University of California, Berkeley.
+Andrew Yang was born on January 13, 1975, to a Taiwanese-American family in Schenectady, New York.
+His parents emigrated from Taiwan to the United States in the 1960s and met in graduate school at the University of California, Berkeley.
 Yang is of Hoklo Taiwanese descent.
-His father graduated with a Ph.D. in physics and worked in the research labs of IBM and General Electric, generating over 50 patents in his career.
+His father graduated with a PhD in physics and worked in the research labs of IBM and General Electric, generating over 50 patents in his career.
 His mother graduated with a master's degree in statistics before becoming a systems administrator at a university, and later an artist.
 Yang has an older brother, Lawrence, who is a psychology professor at New York University.

-Yang grew up in Somers in Westchester County, New York.
-He has described being bullied and called racial slurs by classmates while attending public school, in part because he was one of the smaller children in his class after skipping a grade.
-He attended Phillips Exeter Academy, a boarding school in New Hampshire.
+Yang grew up in Somers, a town in Westchester County, New York.
+He attended Phillips Exeter Academy, a private boarding school in Exeter, New Hampshire.
 Yang was part of the 1992 U.S. national debate team, which competed at the world championships in London.
-After graduating from Exeter in 1992, he enrolled at Brown University, where he majored in economics and political science, graduating in 1996.
-He then attended Columbia Law School, earning a Juris Doctor in 1999.
+He graduated from Phillips Exeter Academy in 1992.

+Yang received a Bachelor of Arts degree (with a major in economics and political science) from Brown University in 1996 and a Juris Doctor degree from Columbia University in 1999.
+He was an editor of the Columbia Law Review when he was a law student.